PHP (created 1994 by Rasmus Lerdorf ) is one of the most popular and widely used server-side web programming languages.

 If you are in such a

-HardenedPHP not only secure your old PHP versions (4.4.9, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1) with the ionCube Loaders, PHP extensions that each of these old versions requires, but you can also take advantage of a PHP Selector that allow you to select the version of PHP you want each of the website to run.
+HardenedPHP not only secures your old PHP versions (4.4.9, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1) with the ionCube Loaders, PHP extensions that each of these old versions requires, but you can also take advantage of PHP Selector that allows you to select the version of PHP you want each of the website to run.